Click on the map to see a larger image of the area.

 Fax: 541-298-8660

 Regional interpretive center for the Columbia River Gorge National Scenic Area.
 The Discovery Center focuses on natural history and human cultures of the scenic area.
 The museum traces the history of Wasco County, including both Native American history and pioneer development.
 Both facilities are open daily except Thanksgiving, Christmas and New Year's, 10 a.m. to 6 p.m.
 (541) 296-8600, or check the website at www.gorgediscovery.org.
-Directions: Interstate 84 to The Dalles, then west on West Second Street (Highway 30) to the Crate's Point access road.
+Directions: Interstate 84 to The Dalles, then west on West Sixth Street (Highway 30) to the Crate's Point access road.

 Fort Dalles Museum

-(Original Surgeon's Quarters at Fort Dalles, 1857) — Oldest historical museum in Oregon, established in 1905 to preserve the legacy of this regionally strategic military base.
+(Original Surgeon's Quarters at Fort Dalles, 1856) — Oldest historical museum in Oregon, established in 1905 to preserve the legacy of this regionally strategic military base.
 The ornate, gothic architecture of the wooden "Surgeon's Quarters" is the fort's last surviving building, and houses a variety of pioneer and military displays and artifacts from US Army garrison based in The Dalles in the 1860s.

 Visitors are also able to tour the Anderson House, a homestead built of hand-hewn logs crafted by Swedish immigrants.
 The Anderson Farmhouse is registered as a National Landmark.